top of page

 Successful film marketing requires a deep understanding of the target audience, a creative and innovative approach, and a commitment to building relationships with key stakeholders.

 Marketing is a crucial aspect of any film production and it can often make or break a movie’s success.
 From clever trailers to innovative social media campaigns, there are many ways to create buzz and reach audiences.
 Marketing films, whether it be major studio releases or indie films, is a crucial aspect of the film industry.
 It can be the difference between a film being a box-office hit or a flop.
 In this in-depth guide, I provide experiences and examples from A-List talent that participates in both major studio releases and indie films, a list of 10 of the greatest marketing campaigns in modern day, lessons from A24 that is conquering Hollywood with its 2022 release Everything Everywhere All At Once, that has racked up 11of A24's 18 Oscars nominations, which can be read here A24 Tops All Other Single Movie Studios With 18 Oscar Nominations, Taking a Victory Lap 10 Years in the Making, and finally we will take a look into successful indie film marketing and the key areas forward thinking filmmaker should focus.
-Be sure to check out Final Summer, one of the best new horror films to stream, releasing September 18, 2023.
+Be sure to check out Final Summer, one of the best new horror films to stream, released officially on September 18, 2023.

 Below a video from Sundance with Elijah Wood discussing his experiences which are a unique blend of both major studio releases and passion projects in the indie space.